P3r3N03L/AFONDLINUX/README.md

-# Number-6-project
+# MYENTERPRISE
-Openclassrooms-AIC
+Linux Training

-This repository host the python files for the project number 6 of the AIC training by Openclassrooms.
+This repository host the python files for the Linux training of Myenterprise.

-This files will allow administrators to prepare computers for the linux training of project number 3 :
+These files will allow administrators to launch automated workstation preparation scripts, including :

 - update/upgrade OS
 - creation of specific users
 - change of the hostname
 - roll back with a save of the personnal folders to an AWS S3 bucket

-The files will also send notifications to a slack channel
+The scripts will also send notifications at each step to the slack channel of Myenterprise.

+Prerequisite :

+- Ubuntu 18.04
+- AWS client
+- Boto3
+- Python 3
+- Credentials for AWS S3 and Slack